-3. The preparation of this Statement as of 11 April 2018, which is to be included in the Prospectus (the "Offer Document") is the responsibility of the management of the Company and has been approved by the Board of Directors of the Company at its meeting held on 11 April 2018 for the purpose set out in paragraph 10 below.
+3. The preparation of this Statement as of the date of our report, which is to be included in the Red Herring Prospectus (the "Offer Document") is the responsibility of the management of the Company and has been approved by the Board of Directors of the Company at its meeting held on 11 April 2018 for the purpose set out in paragraph 10 below.
 The management's responsibility includes designing, implementing and maintaining internal control relevant to the preparation and presentation of the Statement, and applying an appropriate basis of preparation; and making estimates that are reasonable in the circumstances.
 The management is also responsible for identifying and ensuring that the Company complies with the laws and regulations applicable to its activities.